 Note: It is very important that the carburettor and coupling are free of oil.
-If there is any oil present at all, it is possible for the carburettor to slip out of the coupling or if the clamp is not positioned to the rubber edge facing the carby
+If there is any oil present at all, it is possible for the carburettor to slip out of the coupling

 D4 Fit new induction O Rings to Induction Pipes.
+Engines from S/N 68 used a bolt on swept chamber and new induction pipes.